n8n-io/n8n-docs/docs/code/variables.md

 To edit or delete a variable:

-1. On the **Variables** page, hover over the variable you want to change.
+1. Select your project or personal space in the left-hand menu.
+On the **Variables** tab, hover over the variable you want to change.
 2. Select **Edit** or **Delete**.

 ## Use variables in workflows